Driving in Panama, it’s an adventure. And maybe the bus is a better option, and here’s why.

 That is why, at the many police checkpoints you might encounter, you will not be asked for your driver’s license solely but also for your passport.
 The agent will seek the date of entry and check if that wasn’t over 90 days ago.
 Because, even while you are still legal here, you might be driving in Panama without a valid license (and so no insurance).(1)

 Driving in Panama, avoiding potholes

-Depending on the season and the political will at the time you visit Panama, you can have the smoothest routes or the toughest imaginable road.
-Except for the Pan American Highway, most parts of the country at some points have very deteriorated roads.
+Depending on the season and the political will when you visit Panama, you can have the smoothest routes or the most challenging imaginable road.
+Except for the Pan American Highway, most parts of the country at some points have significantly deteriorated roads.
 Driving a motorcycle can prove very challenging.
-The road between Sona and Santiago for example now (My) can be driven in about 45 minutes, but it´ll take you over an hour in December, to avoid breaking the car in the deep and broad holes everywhere.
+The road between Sona and Santiago, for example now (May), can be driven in about 45 minutes, but it’ll take you over an hour in December, to avoid breaking the car in the deep and broad holes everywhere.